 Ph.D., University of Texas, Austin.

-He is the author of, Invested Interests: Culture, Capital and the World Bank, develops a cultural critique of the World Bank.
-From the political context in which the Bank was chartered to its evolution into an interventionist development agency with vast, unchecked powers, the project explores the Bank’s central role in the global dissemination of Fordist-Keynesianism, its conflicted support for nationalism and the nation-state, and its emerging awareness of the relationships between economics and culture.
+He is the author of, Invested Interests: Culture, Capital and the World Bank (U of Minnesota P, 2007) which develops a cultural critique of the World Bank.
+From the political context in which the Bank was chartered to its current role as the primary interventionist development agency, the book explores the Bank’s central role in the global dissemination of Fordist-Keynesianism, its conflicted support for nationalism and the nation-state, and its emerging awareness of the relationships between economics and culture.
 It contends that the Bank shapes, and is in turn shaped by, historical pressures of the age—most significantly the rise of third world national liberation movements.

 He has recently authored two essays on the contradictions of anti-colonial national liberation movements the Bandung era.
 The first, “Bookend to Bandung: The New International Economic Order and the Antinomies of the Bandung Era" appeared in the journal Humanity: An International Journal of Human Rights, Humanitarianism, and Development.
 6:1 (Spring 2015).
 The second essay, which examines the Bandung era in relation to the crisis of value as conceived by German Wertkritik theorists, is under review at the Journal Mediations.